Careers360 Logo

 The answer is the option (d)

-The probability density of electrons for 2s orbital decreases uniformly as distance from the nucleus increases.
-The reason being that the probability density for the 2s orbital first sharply reduces to zero and then starts increasing whereas for 1s orbital the probability density is at its peak at the nucleus and then starts decreasing gradually on moving away from it.
+The probability density of electrons for the 2s orbital decreases uniformly as the distance from the nucleus increases.
+The reason is that the probability density for the 2s orbital first sharply reduces to zero and then starts increasing, whereas for 1s orbital, the probability density is at its peak at the nucleus and then starts decreasing gradually on moving away from it.

 Question:4